 In recent years this huge complex—the work of Sir William Chambers (1723–96), and built during the reign of George III to house offices of the Navy—has been transformed from dusty government offices to one of the capital's most buzzing centers of culture and the arts, often hosting several interesting exhibitions at one time.
 The cobblestone Italianate courtyard, where Admiral Nelson used to walk, makes a great setting for 55 playful fountains and is transformed into a romantic ice rink in winter; the grand space is the venue for music and outdoor movie screenings in summer.
 The Courtauld Gallery occupies most of the north building, facing the busy Strand.
 Across the courtyard are the Embankment Galleries, with a vibrant calendar of design, fashion, architecture, and photography exhibitions.
-Creative activities for children are a regular feature (the website has details).
-The East Wing has another fine exhibition space and events are sometimes also held in the atmospherically gloomy cellars below the Fountain Court.
-Tom's Kitchen offers fine dining and the Deli has mouthwatering cakes and pastries.
+The East Wing has another fine exhibition space, and events are sometimes also held in the atmospherically gloomy cellars below the Fountain Court.
+Tom's Kitchen offers gourmet dining, and Fernandez & Wells is a great spot for a more informal meal or snack.
 In summer eating and drinking spills out onto the large terrace next to the Thames.